 According to Marty Sklar, former vice chairman and principal creative executive at Walt Disney Imagineering, Walt had developed a walk-through pirates concept, and workers had already put in the steel for the modest attraction when the New York World’s Fair made him rethink his plans.
-The 1964-65 fair featured four Disney projects, including it's a small world [sic].
-That attraction’s runaway success and ability to move enormous numbers of guests through the experience motivated Walt to incorporate a similar ride system for Pirates.
+The 1964-65 fair featured four Disney projects, including “it's a small world.“ The iconic attraction’s runaway success and ability to move enormous numbers of guests through the experience motivated Walt to incorporate a similar ride system for Pirates.
 Besides, the boats worked well with the theme, and they allowed the story to unfold in a more controlled and linear fashion.

 The Fire Was a Little Too Realistic

 Special effects master Yale Gracey created the attraction’s fire scene.
 Sklar says that it was so realistic, the city of Anaheim didn’t want to approve it at first.
-“They were afraid people would panic,” he laughs.
-"We had to convince them it wasn't real.”
+“They were afraid people would panic,” he says with a laugh.
+“We had to convince them it wasn't real.”

 Disney’s Masterful Use of Storytelling